 Traditional dress on Victoria Derby Day is anything in black and white for women.
 The men wear a morning suit, preferably with a peacock vest and pin-striped pants.
 The official flower for Victoria Derby Day is the cornflower, many of which will be available at Flemington Racecourse on the day.

-Emirates Melbourne Cup Day
+Lexus Melbourne Cup Day

 Known as “the race that stops a nation”, the Melbourne Cup is the most famous handicap event in the world.
 Attended by around one hundred thousand people every year, Melbourne Cup Day is an enormous event that has grown well out of the bounds of its city into one of the largest international horse racing meets on the planet.

-Crown Oaks Day
+VRC Oaks Day

-Emirates Stakes Day
+Champions Stakes Day

 Champions Stakes Day – formerly Mackinnon Stakes Day – is the final day of the Melbourne Cup Carnival and is held on the Saturday following the Melbourne Cup.
 The feature race of the day is the Champions Stakes (formerly the Mackinnon Stakes), a Group 1 quality handicap over 2000m worth $3 million and drawing a field of Cox Plate graduates.
 Champions Stakes Day is known as “Family Day” because it has a more relaxed atmosphere and offers activities and entertainment for the whole family.
 The other Group 1 races on the card are the $3 million Group 1 Champions Sprint (1200m) – formerly the VRC Sprint Classic – and the $3 million Group 1 Champions Mile (1600m) – formerly the Cantala Stakes and held on Derby Day.
 Champions Stakes Day fashion is somewhat understated, with the emphasis on creating a fun, social atmosphere.
 The red rose is the flower for Champions Stakes Day.